nik-ez/snowiq-docs/sa-installing-supervisor-app.md

 <section id="Download" markdown="1">
 ## Download

 Once you have navigated to the app's App Store page, hit the "GET" button, confirm with password or Touch/ Face ID if prompted, and wait for the app to download.
-Once it has downloaded, the app will show up on your iPad's app home screen.
+Once it has downloaded, the app will show up on your iPad's home screen.

 <img src="image/supervisor/ipad-app-homescreen.jpg" class="ios" width="500"/>
 </section>